PostHog/posthog.com/contents/tutorials/remix-analytics.md

 ---
-title: How to set up Remix analytics, feature flags, and more
+title: 'How to set up Remix analytics, feature flags, and more'
-date: 2023-11-22
+date: 2023-11-22T00:00:00.000Z
-author: ["ian-vanagas"]
+author:
+  - ian-vanagas
-tags: ["configuration", "feature flags", "events"]
+tags:
+  - configuration
+  - feature flags
+  - events
 ---

 Remix is a full stack web framework built on [React](/docs/libraries/react) with a specific focus on following web standards.